-From 21 May 2021, all researchers, including post-doctoral researchers, visiting researchers and academic staff who are subject to UK immigration control, must also hold an Academic Technology Approval Scheme (ATAS) certificate (with the exception of exempt nationalities), before applying for a visa to conduct activities on UK soil that could result in the Intangible Transfer of Technology (ITT) to weapons of mass destruction (WMD) and Advanced Conventional Military Technology (ACMT) programmes of concern.
+From 21 May 2021, all researchers, including post-doctoral researchers, visiting researchers, academic staff and those whose role supports the research (where they have access to the research, materials and lab) who are subject to UK immigration control, must also hold an Academic Technology Approval Scheme (ATAS) certificate (with the exception of exempt nationalities), before applying for a visa to conduct activities on UK soil that could result in the Intangible Transfer of Technology (ITT) to weapons of mass destruction (WMD) and Advanced Conventional Military Technology (ACMT) programmes of concern.

 Researchers coming to the UK as a visitor will need to apply under Academic Technology Approval Scheme (ATAS) before they begin any research subject to ATAS.
 If the research focus is changed at any time, a new ATAS certificate will be required.